BenderFendor/doordashscrapper/README.md

 If you want to scrape Door Dash, use the doordashscraper.py then the doordashjsonreader.py

 ## License

+Please be advised that the web scraper included in this project is intended solely for testing purposes.
+It is not intended for any commercial or unauthorized use.
+The author of this project kindly requests that you refrain from taking any legal action against them.
+If you have any concerns or questions regarding the use of this web scraper, please contact the author directly.
+Thank you for your understanding and cooperation.

 This project is licensed under the MIT License.
 You are free to use and modify this code, but please give credit to the original author.